Canvas Administration – What happens to a Canvas course when it is edited in the Schedule of Classes?

 Students and instructors from different sections will potentially have access to assignments and will see the enrollments of other sections.
 Instructors will potentially have access to medium and high-risk data as defined by UW System policy.

-As soon as possible, correct the error in the Schedule of Classes but leave the existing mis-configured course in-place.
-Use the Schedule of Classes-Canvas Change Report to coordinate with CETL to allow for student data retention.
-Once the issue is resolved, follow departmental processes to report the incident to UWM Information Security as a possible security breach.
+As soon as possible, correct the error in the Schedule of Classes but leave the existing misconfigured course in place.
+Report the issue to firstname.lastname@example.org maximize the chance of student data retention.
+Then, follow school/college/department information security reporting practices.

 For further assistance

-For questions about how Canvas reacts to SoC changes, contact CETL.
+For questions about how Canvas reacts to SoC changes, email email@example.com.

-For questions about processes and technical issues with the Schedule of Classes, contact your Schedule of Classes specialist.
+For questions about processes and technical issues with the Schedule of Classes, contact your Schedule of Classes Coordinator.